SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-is-my-xna-game-dead-yet.markdown

 - Remove all non phone device support (it is well known that polling the keyboard on the phone has a detrimental effect on performance)
 - More varied transitions

-This does focus this sample purely on the phone, but the CC has created a separate GSM for the Phone and where it comes to UI and presentation, this is really good idea.&nbsp; Share your game engine and some of the core rendering features, but when it comes to layout and control styles, keep it separate.
+This does focus this sample purely on the phone, but the CC has created a separate GSM for the Phone and where it comes to UI and presentation, this is really good idea.
+Share your game engine and some of the core rendering features, but when it comes to layout and control styles, keep it separate.

 So let us begin.